 The latest advice and information on the specific country you are travelling to

 For SXSW 2020 and other ISF grants approved prior to March 2020:

-We ask grantees to complete our Exceptional Circumstances Form here.
+We ask grantees to complete our Exceptional Circumstances Form which can be accessed as a reporting form within your grant portal here.
 This requires grantees to outline the impacts of cancellation or postponement and to provide updated budgets so that PRS Foundation can make recommendations on behalf of partners.

 ^Grantees may be eligible for refunds from flight or accommodation providers and/or may be able to make insurance claims (see above) to recover some costs.
 We expect in most cases – even those where some expenses can be recovered – grantees will make a loss and as such a default position of 100% payment has been agreed.

 In some cases where recovered expenses are small, grantees may propose alternative activities which benefit the music creator’s development.
 PRS Foundation and partners are likely to approve such suggestions and honour our grants commitment.

 In exceptional circumstances where significant costs can be recovered and the grantee is not going to make a loss, PRS Foundation may request to reclaim a fair proportion of the grant and will reinvest in international showcasing.

 We understand grantees are in a difficult position and are not rushing decisions.
 We will not make decisions which drive a grantee or a representative into further losses/debt.